4 Questions You Must Ask Before Hiring a SEO Company

 How will you keep me informed regarding my SEO performance?

 A great SEO will share with you what they are doing and what is being accomplished.
-At the very least, you should be receiving 2 reports on pre-determined basis.
+At the very least, you should be receiving 2 reports on a pre-determined basis.

 Hiring the right digital advertising agency for your SEO needs